 Astronomers in the past decade have detected thousands of galaxies dating from epochs only a few billion years after the big bang.
 Many of them, discovered in deep optical and near-infrared surveys, are low-mass galaxies, and are faint and difficult to study.
 More luminous, massive star-forming galaxies should are present but these large objects are difficult to assemble so early in cosmic time and there are not as many of them.
 These star forming galaxies contain dust that absorbs stellar radiation and emits strongly at far infrared and submillimeter wavelengths; the Herschel Space Observatory surveys spotted about ten thousand candidate sources whose infrared colors suggested there were distant galaxies.

-- “High-Resolution SMA Imaging of Bright Submillimetre Sources from the SCUBA-2 Cosmology Legacy Survey,” Ryley Hill, Scott C. Chapman, Douglas Scott, Glen Petitpas, Ian Smail, Edward L. Chapin, Mark A. Gurwell, Ryan Perry, Andrew W. Blain, Malcolm N. Bremer, Chian-Chou Chen, James S. Dunlop, Duncan Farrah, Giovanni G. Fazio, James E. Geach, Paul Howson, R. J. Ivison, Kevin Lacaille, Michał J. Michałowski, James M. Simpson, A. M. Swinbank, Paul P. van der Werf, and David J. Wilner MNRAS 477, 2042, 2018.
+- “High-Resolution SMA Imaging of Bright Submillimetre Sources from the SCUBA-2 Cosmology Legacy Survey” by Ryley Hill, Scott C. Chapman, Douglas Scott, Glen Petitpas, Ian Smail, Edward L. Chapin, Mark A. Gurwell, Ryan Perry, Andrew W. Blain, Malcolm N. Bremer, Chian-Chou Chen, James S. Dunlop, Duncan Farrah, Giovanni G. Fazio, James E. Geach, Paul Howson, R. J. Ivison, Kevin Lacaille, Michał J. Michałowski, James M. Simpson, A. M. Swinbank, Paul P. van der Werf and David J. Wilner, 21 March 2018, MNRAS.